baileyvo/MechaCar_Statistical_Analysis/README.md

 ![Lot3 t-test](https://github.com/baileyvo/MechaCar_Statistical_Analysis/blob/main/Images/lot3_ttest.PNG)

 **Lot 3** had a true sample mean of 1496.14 and a p-value of 0.04, therefore there is a statistical difference between the observed sample mean and the presumed population mean of 1500.

+## Study Design: MechaCar vs Competition
+With rising gas prices, one metric that may be of interest to consumers would be highway fuel efficiency.

+To test this metric, MechaCar's highway fuel efficiency would need to be compared to competitor's vehicles in the same vehicle class.
+The null hypothesis would be that MechaCar's prototypes' average highway fuel efficiency is similar to competitor's vehicles in the same vehicle class.
+The alternate hypothesis would be that the prototypes' average highway fuel efficiency is above or below the competitor's.

+This statistical analysis would require a two-sample t-test, and would require gathering data from MechaCar and competitors on highway fuel efficiency.